 Beavis & Butthead were a product of their unique moment in time: teenage Gen Xers slacking off by doing the most slack‑centric thing imaginable in the early ’90s: watching music videos.
 Brilliantly, the show not only gave MTV a hit series but, through it, a vehicle to promote both music videos in general and certain artists in particular – typically head‑banging acts the Metallica and AC/DC t‑shirt‑wearing pair could thrash along to from their well‑worn couch.

 The show is so stupid that it’s smart.
-A pair of white trash-adjacent, semi-literate 14-year-old miscreants sticking M-80s up frogs’ asses, stabbing each other in the eyes with pencils in class, and hopelessly pursuing every pubescent male’s perpetual goal – to “score,” as Butthead so eloquently puts it.
+A pair of white‑trash‑adjacent, semi‑literate 14‑year‑old miscreants sticking M‑80s up frogs’ asses, stabbing each other in the eyes with pencils in class, and hopelessly pursuing every pubescent male’s perpetual goal – to “score,” as Butthead so eloquently puts it.

-At its heart, Beavis & Butthead has a Seinfeldian component to it, insomuch as the duo’s mundane adventures accomplish exactly nothing and have zero point.
+At its heart, Beavis & Butthead has a Seinfeldian component to it, insofar as the duo’s mundane adventures accomplish exactly nothing and have zero point.
 It’s just a couple of antihero losers failing at everything – and it just works.
 Notably, Beavis & Butthead birthed a successful spinoff, Daria (whom the two called – what else – “Diarrhea”), that received serious consideration for inclusion on this list.

 5 South Park (1997)